wayne-wu/java_concurrency/README.md

 Create a library to facilitate the purchase of tickets.
 The library should be able to handle the purchase of up to 100,000 tickets.
-Unfortunately, the tickets are stored in a system that provides no transactions and cannot be accessed concurrently.
+The tickets are stored in a system that provides no transactions and is not thread-safe.
 Therefore the library must properly synchronize all access to the storage system.